-5. Systemic Risk and Concentration of Risk
+5. Systemic risk and concentration of risk

 In this section, we use our structural measures of risk-taking to generate a simple aggregate measure that is indicative of risk in the financial sector as a whole.
-We depart from our individual measures of risk-taking, and although we could in practice use information from the entire set of moments of the distribution, we take a simple approach and provide a scalar index of systemic risk.
+We depart from our individual measures of risk-taking, and although we could, in practice, use information from the entire set of moments of the distribution, we take a simple approach and provide a scalar index of systemic risk.
 To do so, we simply weigh the risk-taking parameter of each intermediary by its balance sheet size.
 Intuitively this corresponds to the ex-ante probability that a certain proportion of assets are in the hands of distressed intermediaries.

-Using equation (5), observed leverage $\lambda{i,t}$ and the set of estimated parameters $\hat{\Psi}t$, we can recover the implied empirical distribution of $\hat{\alpha}{i,t}$ and calculate measures of systemic risk such as $\overline{\alpha}t^{AW}$, the asset-weighted mean of VaR parameters.
-We can of course also recover
+Using Eq.
+(5), observed leverage $\lambda{i,t}$ and the set of estimated parameters $\hat{\Psi}t$, we can recover the implied empirical distribution of $\hat{\alpha}{i,t}$ and calculate measures of systemic risk such as $\overline{\alpha}t^{AW}$, the asset-weighted mean of VaR parameters.
+We can of course also recover the unweighted averages $\overline{\alpha}t^U$, although we believe it is important to weigh the risk-taking parameter by the economic size of the respective intermediary.
+Specifically: